How big are your T-shirt sizes?

 - For complete details, see the Arrival/Departure Procedures in the Parents’ Guide.

-- Pick up locations are subject to change due to construction.
+- Half Day and Full Day pick up locations are subject to change due to construction.
 You will receive the most up to date parking and pick up information in your camp reminder email.
 Thank you for your patience and cooperation as we make improvements to the Zoo.

 What should I do if my camper will be absent?